U.S. House Natural Resources Committee Democrats have released a document explaining the U.S. citizenship provisions in the Puerto Rico Status Act.

 The text of the Puerto Rico Status Act further clarifies that under both of these options, being born in the former territory of Puerto Rico “shall cease to be a basis for United States nationality or citizenship.”
 Today, all people born in Puerto Rico qualify as U.S. citizens based on a 1917 law.

-The bill text is also explicit that in both the independence and sovereign free association choices, people who already have “United States citizenship have a right to retain United States nationality and citizenship for life, by entitlement or election as provided by Federal law.”
+The bill text is also explicit that in both the independence and sovereign free association choices, “United States citizens have a right to retain United States nationality and citizenship for life, by entitlement or election as provided by Federal law.”

 “By election” could mean that current U.S. citizens born in Puerto Rico would have to choose between U.S. citizenship and Puerto Rican citizenship in a new nation of Puerto Rico.
 Congress could pass a law with this requirement.
 Congress could also pass a law removing U.S. citizenship in the new nation altogether, just as it did for U.S. nationals in the Philippines when it became a sovereign nation.